Megafauna: Ecological strategy

-Megafauna animals – in the sense of the largest mammals and birds – are generally K-strategists, with high longevity, slow population growth rates, low mortality rates, and (at least for the largest) few or no natural predators capable of killing adults.
+Megafauna tend to display the ecological role of K-strategists, with high longevity, slow population growth rates, low mortality rates, and (at least for the largest) few or no natural predators capable of killing adults.
 These characteristics, although not exclusive to such megafauna, make them vulnerable to human overexploitation, in part because of their slow population recovery rates.

+Megafauna are considerable contributors to the environments they populate in.
+The lasting effects of megafauna have been studied, such as Enquist's paper that considered the results from notable megafauna extinction events.
+During the Anthropocene, many larger species declined in populations (flora and fauna both), which was found to have profound downward effects on the total biosphere activity.
+This can be attributed to losing these species that assist in many natural processes, like creating new soil, cycling carbon, and population control of the other species.
+According to simulations and studies done based on current global conditions, removing megafauna from a habitat would leave niches to be filled by smaller plants and animals, upsetting the stable chain of systems that is currently functioning.

 Evolution of large body size

 One observation that has been made about the evolution of larger body size is that rapid rates of increase that are often seen over relatively short time intervals are not sustainable over much longer time periods.
 In an examination of mammal body mass changes over time, the maximum increase possible in a given time interval was found to scale with the interval length raised to the 0.25 power.
 This is thought to reflect the emergence, during a trend of increasing maximum body size, of a series of anatomical, physiological, environmental, genetic and other constraints that must be overcome by evolutionary innovations before further size increases are possible.
 A strikingly faster rate of change was found for large decreases in body mass, such as may be associated with the phenomenon of insular dwarfism.
 When normalized to generation length, the maximum rate of body mass decrease was found to be over 30 times greater than the maximum rate of body mass increase for a ten-fold change.